Pacific Southwest, Region 9: Superfund

 This site is being addressed in five long-term remedial phases focusing on cleanup of the entire site, groundwater, Tank 2, the oxidation lagoons, and the burn pits.

 Entire Site: The Army investigated the nature and extent of contamination associated with the site.
 The investigations identified the contaminants and recommended alternatives for final cleanup.
 Investigations focused on identifying all areas of soil contamination, especially those affecting groundwater.
 The Army has installed a new extraction system south of Sacramento Army Depot to optimize groundwater treatment.
-The existing system has been shut down for one year to perform rebound studies.
+The existing system has been shut down for 18 months to perform rebound studies.

 Groundwater: In 1990, the Army began operating a groundwater treatment facility.
 Seven groundwater vertical extraction wells pump the water to the treatment plant where hydrogen peroxide is added; the water then passes through a bank of ultraviolet lights to be decontaminated and then discharged into a sanitary sewer.
 Additional extraction wells (one vertical and two horizontal) have been installed to expand the capture zone and decrease the time necessary to achieve remediation objectives.
 However, problems were encountered with the performance of the horizontal extraction wells.
 Due to biofouling of the well screens, the pumping rates of these two horizontal extraction wells decreased rapidly from the time of start up.
 Attempts to clean the well screens were unsuccessful.
 The horizontal extraction wells were then shut down.
 In February 2000, the groundwater treatment units were shut down because the VOC concentrations in the groundwater pumped from the extraction wells met Sacramento County sanitary sewer system discharge requirements.
 Currently, groundwater is being pumped from the eight extraction wells and discharged directly to the Sacramento Regional Wastewater Treatment Plant.
 The Army has conducted four five-year reviews.
 The fourth five-year review was completed in 2012.